paulkernfeld/contiguous-data-in-rust/README.md

 There are a few broad levels of mutability for contiguous data in Rust:

 - Completely immutable
-- Fixed size, mutable contents
+- Fixed length, mutable contents
-- Mutable size and contents
+- Mutable length and contents

 # Allocation